getreu/tp-note/docs/source/tpnote--manpage.md

 **-u**, **\--popup**

->   Redirects log file entries into popup alert windows.
+>   Redirects log file entries into pop-up alert windows.
 Must be used together
     with the **\--debug** option to have an effect.
-Note, that debug level '`error`' conditions will always trigger popup messages, regardless of **\--popup** and **\--debug** (unless '`--debug off`').
-Popup alert windows are queued and will never interrupt Tp-Note.
-To better associate a particular action with its log events, read through all upcoming popup alert windows until they fail to appear.
+Note, that debug level '`error`' conditions will always trigger pop-up messages, regardless of **\--popup** and **\--debug** (unless '`--debug off`').
+Pop-up alert windows are queued and will never interrupt Tp-Note.
+To better associate a particular action with its log events, read through all upcoming pop-up alert windows until they fail to appear.
 As this option is activated by default, it has no effect unless you set '`arg_default.popup = false`' in the configuration file.

 **-v**, **\--view**